neptune-ai/docs/docs/how-to/track.rst

 **Step 2**

 Save it to file.
-You can use a temporary file if you want to
+You can use a temporary file if you want to.

 .. code-block::